-- 4.5 You must tell us as quickly as possible if you believe something or someone else (i.e. a third party) contributed to or caused the need for your treatment, such as a road traffic accident, an injury or potential clinical negligence. - This does not change the benefits you can claim under your policy (your 'Claim') and also means that you can potentially be repaid for any costs you paid yourself, such as your excess or any private treatment that wasn't covered by your policy.
-Where appropriate, we will pay our share of the Claim and recover it from the third party. - 4.6 Where you bring a claim against a third party (a 'Third Party Claim'), you (or your representatives) must: - include all amounts paid by us for treatment relating to your Third Party Claim (our 'Outlay'); - include interest on our Outlay at 8% p.a; - keep us fully informed on the progress of your Third Party Claim and any action against the third party or any pre-action matters; - agree any proposed reduction to our Outlay and interest with us prior to settlement.
+4.5 You must tell us as quickly as possible if you believe something or someone else (i.e. a third party) contributed to or caused the need for your treatment, such as a road traffic accident, an injury or potential clinical negligence.

+This does not change the benefits you can claim under your policy (your 'Claim') and also means that you can potentially be repaid for any costs you paid yourself, such as your excess or any private treatment that wasn't covered by your policy.
+Where appropriate, we will pay our share of the Claim and recover it from the third party.
+We may use external legal, or other, advisors to help us to do this.

+- 4.6 Where you bring a claim against a third party (a 'Third Party Claim'), you (or your representatives) must: - include all amounts paid by us for treatment relating to your Third Party Claim (our 'Outlay'); - include interest on our Outlay at 8% p.a; - keep us fully informed on the progress of your Third Party Claim and any action against the third party or any pre-action matters; - agree any proposed reduction to our Outlay and interest with us prior to settlement.
 If no such agreement has been sought we retain the right to recover 100% of our Outlay and interest directly from you; - repay any recovery of our Outlay and interest from the third party directly to us within 21 days of settlement; - provide us with details of any settlement in full.